thebrianbug/macro-notes/src/coins/uniswap-case.md

 ## Price Potential

 1. One place to look to in evaluating UNI would be centralized exchanges.
-Coinbase, Binance...
+Currently, UNI is used mostly with crypto-to-crypto exchanges.
+The largest exchange that shares that focus is Binance, which currently facilitates about $29 Billion in daily transactions on its centralized exchange.
+The semi-decentralized Binance Smart Chain currently supports around 3 million transactions per day.
-1. UNI has already been used to facilitate over $187 Billion in transactions.
+1. UNI has already been used to facilitate over $187 Billion in transactions since inception.

 ## Major Risks